alexisbedoya/alexisbedoya/README.md

 ### Hi i'm Alexis Bedoya, i'm a Systems Engineer student at Universidad de Cartagena, Colombia.

-I have knowledge at Postgresql, Javascript, nodeJS and a bit of C++, Python and Java.
+I have knowledge at Sql, Php, Java, Javascript, nodeJS and a bit Python.
 I'm interested onfull stack developer and other areas like designing, Functional programming, and Neural Networks

 <!--
 **Alexisbedoya/Alexisbedoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.